 Both parts of the test are based on the NMBI Standards and Requirements for Nurse Registration Education Programmes and are what a newly qualified general nurse in the Republic of Ireland must be able to achieve.
 The test examines your potential suitability for registration as a general nurse with the NMBI and not just the suitability to work in one specific environment (for example where you may have an offer of a job).

 Two attempts (that includes one repeat) are allowed for each of the two parts of the test.
 The theory test must be repeated in full.
 An applicant who fails at the first attempt of the practical part/OSCEs will be required to resit the OSCE station/s failed.
+You must allow sufficient time to prepare for the second/final attempt and a minimum of two weeks is strongly recommended.

 Principles underpinning the test